 Sectoral Sessions: Agriculture, food and land use

-On Saturday afternoon, the Citizens heard from the following speakers:
+On Saturday afternoon, the Members heard from the following speakers:

 Session 5: Current Agriculture/ Land Use Policy in Ireland- is Climate Change a consideration?